Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: The arithmetic relative-trace formula

-\end{proposition} \begin{proof} We show that $ h_{w}(Z.T(f_{1}), Z.T^{}(f_{2}))=0$ for each of the two places $w|v$.
-By Lemma \ref{bc ht} (2), it suffices to show the vanishing of the local height after pull-back to the auxiliary Shimura variety $\Sh_{K_{\wt \G}}(\wt \G)$ over $E_{u}$.
-Finally, under our assumption, Proposition \ref{B13} further reduces the question to the vanishing of the arithmetic intersection pairing on the integral model $\sX_{u}'$ over $\sO_{E,u}$.
+\end{proposition} \begin{proof} We show that $ h_{w}(Z.\hT(f_{1}), Z.T^{}(f_{2}))=0$ for each of the two places $w|v$.
+By Lemma \ref{bc ht} (2), it suffices to show the vanishing of the local height after pull-back to the auxiliary Shimura variety $X'_u$ attached to some auxiliary datum $(\Phi, u)$.
+(If $K_v$ is hyperspecial, we take $(\Phi, u)$ to be arbitrary and in this case the integral model $\sX'_u$ is smooth.
+Otherwise, we take $(\Phi, u)$ to satisfy the given cohomological vanishing condition.)
+Under our assumption, Proposition \ref{B13} further reduces the question to the vanishing of the arithmetic intersection pairing on the model $\sX_{u}'$ over $\sO_{E,u}$.
 This last vanishing follows from Lemma \ref{disjt sp fib} $(ii)$. \end{proof}